emsesp/action-automatic-releases/README.md

 # GitHub Automatic Releases

 This action simplifies the GitHub release process by automatically uploading assets, generating changelogs, handling pre-releases, and so on.

-Original work by marvinpinto, updated and refactored by crowbarmaster.
+Original work by marvinpinto, updated and refactored by crowbarmaster and then modified for EMS-ESP.
-This action is fully compatible with Marvinpinto's original work.

 ## Contents